Securitybits-io/blog.securitybits.io/content/post/2020-05-17-what-virtual-machines-am-i-running.md

 #### SIEM Elasticsearch Hot
 4 vCPU/6GB Ram/250GB Disk
 The "Hot" nodes have two main functions, ingesting logs, and storing a couple days of logs, on several shards on the hot nodes.
 These usually reside on SSD storage and are the main nodes in the cluster that handles searching the most relevant data.
 Depending on your lograte you might want to have it on SSDs and on 10gig network.
-In my environment i have ~300events / second, and a daily index is around 10-25GB, and a daily index is held on a hot node for 14 days before its rotated to a warm node.
+In my environment I have ~300events / second, and a daily index is around 10-25GB, and a daily index is held on a hot node for 14 days before its rotated to a warm node.

 #### SIEM Elasticsearch Warm
 4 vCPU/6GB Ram/250GB Disk
 A warm node is only responsible for searching data, and storing data long term.
 These nodes are usually on a regular spinning disk as that kind of storage are cheaper, and a user does not generally hit the warm indexes as often as the hot ones.
-For my setup, depending on the index i keep for example my Filebeat (syslog) for 90days, which may seem long, but mangling data is kind of fun!
+For my setup, depending on the index I keep for example my Filebeat (syslog) for 90days, which may seem long, but mangling data is kind of fun!

 #### SIEM Logstash
 2 vCPU/2GB Ram/32GB Disk
 Now other Elastic-Stack purists might yell at me for running beats through logstash.
-But i have some reasons, mainly i like to have one interface for ingesting logs!
+But I have some reasons, mainly I like to have one interface for ingesting logs!
 I do run SNMP fetching, syslog mangling, ingesting iDRAC logs etc. to my logstash, which would just makes the firewall rules easier to manage as it only exposes the logstash ports externally from the cluster!
 Doing it this way also load balances the lograte rather nicely.

 #### SIEM Kibana
 4 vCPU/4GB Ram/32GB Disk